Simone Pika

 Jolinde Vlaeyen

 Jolinde Vlaeyen began her PhD in the CBC group in September 2021.
-She completed her Masters in animal behaviour at Utrecht University, the Netherlands, where she studied communication in captive bonobos and chimpanzees through facial expressions and communication in wild dolphins through signature whistles.
-Her PhD will focus on turn-taking communicative behaviour in wild bonobos at Kokolopori Bonobo Reserve, Democratic Republic of Congo, as well as turn-taking during a cooperative foraging behaviour in wild bottlenose dolphins, in the Cedar Keys, Florida.
+She completed her Masters in animal behavior at Utrecht University, the Netherlands, where she studied communication in captive bonobos and chimpanzees through facial expressions and communication in wild dolphins through signature whistles.
+Her PhD will focus on turn-taking communicative behavior in wild bonobos at Kokolopori Bonobo Reserve, Democratic Republic of Congo, as well as turn-taking during a cooperative foraging behavior in wild bottlenose dolphins, in the Cedar Keys, Florida.

 E-mail: Jolinde.Vlaeyen[at]uni-osnabrueck.de